Fillers 101: A Glossary of Every Type of Dermal Filler

 Potential Risks of Dermal Filler

 Depending on the area of the face or body where you got fillers, it's normal to see some redness and swelling for up to a few days.
 You may see a little bit of bleeding and bruising as well, especially if you got fillers in a spot where the skin is especially thin, like the undereyes.
 If your filler is injected improperly, it's possible that the filler will migrate.
+(That's why you'll also want to avoid touching your face or getting a facial for at least two weeks post-treatment.)

 Of course, any cosmetic procedure comes with some risks, although they are very rare.
 They include asymmetrical appearance, excessive swelling and pain, allergic reaction, damage to the skin, infection, lumps under the skin, numbness, and rash.
 In very rare cases, usually associated with fillers around the nose, you may experience an immediate loss of eyesight, weakness, or pain on one side of the body, in which case you should go to the emergency room.